PythonCharmers/python-future/README.rst

     assert list(Upper('hello')) == list('HELLO')

-There is also support for renamed standard library modules in the form of import hooks.
-The context-manager form works like this:
+There is also support for renamed standard library modules.
+The recommended interface works like this:

 .. code-block:: python

-    from future import standard_library

-    with standard_library.hooks():
+    # Many Py3 module names are supported directly on both Py2.x and 3.x:
     from http.client import HttpConnection
-        from itertools import filterfalse
     import html.parser
     import queue
+    import xmlrpc.client

+    # Refactored modules with clashing names on Py2 and Py3 are supported
+    # as follows:
+    from future import standard_library
+    standard_library.install_aliases()

+    # Then, as usual:
+    from itertools import filterfalse
     from urllib.request import urlopen

 Automatic conversion to Py2/3-compatible code